Harvest and Jam: Optimal Self-Sustainable Jamming Attacks against Remote State Estimation: MDP Formulation and Structural Results

 Denote $J^*$ as the optimal value of the objective, i.e., $J^*=\sup_{p}J(p)$.
 Then $J^*$ satisfies the following average-cost Bellman equation:

 where $V(\cdot):\mathbb{S}\mapsto\mathbb{R}$ is the relative value function.

-However, the Bellman equation may fail to have a solution~\cite{bertsekas2011dynamic}, for instance, when $J^*$ is infinite.
+However, the Bellman equation~\eqref{eq:bellman} may fail to have a solution~\cite{bertsekas2011dynamic}, for instance, when $J^*$ is infinite.
 Let $\theta(\cdot)$ be a deterministic policy that maps states to actions, i.e., $\mathbb{S}\mapsto\mathbb{A}$, and let $\Theta$ denote the set of all feasible policies.
-In the following, we will establish the existence of an optimal deterministic stationary policy that indeed solves the Bellman equation. \begin{assumption} {\rm Assume for the $i$-th sensor, $i=1,\dots,N$, there exisits $\kappa_i\in[0,1)$ such that
+In the following, we will establish the existence of an optimal deterministic stationary policy that solves~\eqref{eq:bellman}. \begin{assum} {\rm For every sensor $i=1,\dots,N$, assume there exisits $\kappa_i\in[0,1)$ such that

 where the quantities are defined in~\eqref{eq:transition}-\eqref{eq:sinr} and as follows: